solutioninnovators/FormBuilderAddFieldsToAutoResponder/README.md

-# FormBuilderAddFieldsToAutoResponder - Adds a checkbox to the Actions tab in the form settings to give you the option of including the form fields with the auto-responder email
+# FormBuilderAddFieldsToAutoResponder
 Developed by Mike Spooner (thetuningspoon) for Solution Innovators

+Adds a checkbox to the Actions tab in the form settings to give you the option of including the form fields with the auto-responder email.
+Also checks to see whether a field has a value set before outputting it in the email.

 ##Usage